Queen of the Reich

 "Queen of the Reich" is a heavy metal song first recorded in 1981 for a demo tape by "The Mob", later known as Queensrÿche.
-"Queen of the Reich" was first recorded on Queensrÿche (a.k.a.
-Queensrÿche EP) along with "The Lady Wore Black", "Nightrider", and "Blinded".

-This song was also the basis for the band's new name.
-The spelling was altered from "Queensreich" to avoid connotations with Nazi Germany.
+"Queen of the Reich" was first released on the Queensrÿche EP along with "The Lady Wore Black", "Nightrider", and "Blinded".
+The song was also the basis for the band's new name, with the spelling altered from "Queensreich" to avoid connotations with Nazi Germany.